Akshay809/kopSkylines/README.md

 			  		- DoubleDataValue : public DataValue
 			  		- StringDataValue : public DataValue
 			  	- **Why this hierarchical structure with polymorphic reference and *not a Union instead*?**
-			  		- Main reason is to avoid the use of switch-case statements everywhere in the program, therby *making the current library implementaion more **easily extensible** *
+			  		- Main reason is to avoid the use of switch-case statements everywhere in the program, thereby *making the current library implementaion more **easily extensible**
-			  		- Besides we get to define comparison rules for each type sepeartely, which includes comparision rules for similar as well as non-similar types
+			  		- Besides we get to define comparison rules for each type sepeartely, which includes *comparision rules for similar as well as non-similar types*
 			  			- **e.g.** comparing Hexadecimal type with Integer(Decimal) type
 			  	- **Properties** ( w.r.t. extended DataValue classes )
 			  		- Value